gptt916/storybook/README.md

 See [Addon / Framework Support Table](ADDONS_SUPPORT.md)

+### Browsers

+Internet Explorer and Microsoft Edge are not supported.

 ## Badges & Presentation materials

 We have a badge!
 Link it to your live Storybook example.